longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

         where ${i} is the node number.

-        Turn off or restart the node where share-manager is running.
-Once the share-manager pod is recreated on a different node, check
+        Turn off or restart the node where the active share-manager is running.
+That can be identified by ***TBD lookup in leadership lease record.***

-        - Expect
+        Expect
-            - In the client side, IO to the RWX volume will hang until a share-manager pod replacement is successfully created on another node.
+        - In the client side, IO to the RWX volume will hang until leadership is transferred to the standby share-manager pod.
         - During the outage, the server rejects READ and WRITE operations and non-reclaim locking requests (i.e., other LOCK and OPEN operations) with an error of NFS4ERR_GRACE.
-            - The clients can continue working without IO error.
         - Lock reclaim process can be finished earlier than the 90-second configured grace period.
         - Outage should be equivalent to simple pod failover, less than TBD seconds.
         - If locks cannot be reclaimed after a grace period, the locks are discarded and return IO errors to the client.
 The client reestablishes a new lock.

-    2. Turn the deployment into a daemonset in [example]([https://github.com/longhorn/longhorn/blob/master/examples/rwx/rwx-nginx-deployment.yaml](https://github.com/longhorn/longhorn/blob/master/examples/rwx/rwx-nginx-deployment.yaml) ) and disable `Automatically Delete Workload Pod when The Volume Is Detached Unexpectedly`.
+    2. Turn the deployment workload into a daemonset in [example]([https://github.com/longhorn/longhorn/blob/master/examples/rwx/rwx-nginx-deployment.yaml](https://github.com/longhorn/longhorn/blob/master/examples/rwx/rwx-nginx-deployment.yaml) ) and disable `Automatically Delete Workload Pod when The Volume Is Detached Unexpectedly`.
 Then, deploy the daemonset with a RWX volume.

-        Turn off the node where share-manager is running.
-Once the share-manager pod is recreated on a different node, check
+        Turn off or restart the node where the active share-manager is running.

-        - Expect
+        Expect
         - The other active clients should not run into the stale handle errors after the failover.
         - Lock reclaim process can be finished earlier than the 90-second configured grace period.
         - Outage should be equivalent to simple pod failover, less than TBD seconds.

     3. Multiple locks one single file tested by byte-range file locking

         Each client using [range_locking.c](https://github.com/longhorn/longhorn/files/9208112/range_locking.txt) in each app pod locks a different range of the same file.
 Afterwards, it writes data repeatedly into the file.

-        Turn off the node where share-manager is running.
-Once the share-manager pod is recreated on a different node, check
+        Turn off or restart the node where the active share-manager is running.

-        - Expect
+        Expect
         - The clients continue the tasks after the server's failover without IO or stale handle errors.
         - Lock reclaim process can be finished earlier than the 90-second configured grace period.
         - Outage should be equivalent to simple pod failover, less than TBD seconds.

+    4. Repeat any of those tests, but restarting the **passive** share-manager pod's node.

+        Expect
+        - The clients continue the tasks without interruption.
+        - A new passive pod is created, either on another node or on the restarted node.
+        - Any leftover attachments are cleaned up.

 ### Upgrade Strategy

-The only impact on upgrade is the creation of two new settings to define and default:
-- `share-manager-ping-interval` (default, 1 second)
-- `share-manager-ping-max-fail` (default, 5)

-There could be a flood of share-manager failures during upgrade and difficulties rescheduling onto nodes that all have "Suspicion == true".
-To avoid that, an RPC response of "unknown method" will be treated as not a failure, and it will wait for the share manager to be upgraded the normal way.
+***TBD***
+How to convert a single-pod server to a multi-pod deployment during upgrade?
+It will be necessary to detach and re-attach to convert from RWO to RWX mounting by the server pods, and the pods will need to be deleted and re-created via the Deployment.

 ## Alternatives